-Catnic, Colorcoat, Colorcoat Prisma, Colorcoat HPS200 Ultra, Confidex and Galvalloy are registered trademarks of Tata Steel.
+Catnic, Colorcoat, Colorcoat Prisma, Colorcoat HPS200 Ultra, Confidex and Galvalloy Catnic is a registered trademark of Tata Steel.

 While care has been take to ensure that the information contained in this publication is accurate, neither Tata Steel, nor its subsidiaries, accept responsibility or liability for errors or for information which is found to be misleading.